w3c/wai-curricula/content/content-author/multimedia.md

   * provide audio with as low background as possible to help distinguish foreground from background sounds
   * consider speaker visibility (including for lip reading and sign language interpretation)
 * ensure video content does not flash more than three times in any one second
-* provide rationale for not including one or more alternatives to multimedia content
+* explain why non-substantive audio and video content does not need alternatives

 #### Teaching Ideas for Topic